 Improvements in Ohio River water quality over the past 40 years have provided a cleaner River for aquatic life.
 Population data collected during ORSANCO’s yearly fish population studies evidences this progress.
 Electrofishing is the primary method by which fish are collected.

-Because many people consume their catch from the Ohio River, ORSANCO collects fish and examines the tissue for the presence of certain chemicals that may be harmful when ingested by humans.
-Yearly results are sent to the states bordering the River.
-If necessary, states will issue “consumption” advisories, which place limits on the type and amount of fish that can safely be eaten.
+Because many people consume their catch from the Ohio River, ORSANCO collects fish and examines the fillets for the presence of certain chemicals that may be harmful when ingested regularly by humans.
+Yearly results are sent to the states bordering the river.
+If necessary, states will issue consumption advisories, which place limits on the type and amount of fish that can safely be eaten.
+Chemical analysis data are also used in the biennial National Water Quality Inventory Report to Congress, or the 305(b) Report.
+Additionally, ORSANCO uses these data to identify and track long-term fish tissue contaminant trends.

 ORSANCO uses these small water-dwelling organisms as indicators of water quality; some require good, clean water to survive and reproduce.